bitsmuggler/minikube-docker-registry/README.md

-# Setup Docker Registry on minikube
+# Setup Docker registry on minikube

 ### 1. Modify your /etc/hosts entry for reaching your local registry